-In 2018, I completed the Working with Aggression Cases A-Z course, presented by New York’s canine aggression expert Michael Shikashio.
+In 2018, I completed the Working with Aggression Cases A-Z course, and in 2019 I completed the Aggression in Dogs Master course, both presented by New York’s canine aggression expert Michael Shikashio.

 Coaching people and training dogs is my passion and I welcome the opportunity to encourage your desire to learn more about your dog.

 Quoted in the Kulula July 2019 inflight magazine article: Instafamous Pet